Callkehinde/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a shell script that adds the two numbers stored in the environment variables
+ a script that encodes and decodes text using the rot13 encryption